-Pass the freshly ground lentils through the sieve to remove any bits of lentils and return it to the food processor to grind them into a fine powder.
-Set the ground lentils aside.
+Pass the freshly ground lentils through the sieve to remove any bits of lentils.
+Set it aside.

 Heat ghee in the same pan.
 Add the moong dal powder to this pan.
 Roast the powdered moong dal on medium heat, stirring constantly.
 Cook until the lentils turn deep yellow and impart a nutty fragrance.